-Along with four dominant frames, the study evidenced four challengers, articulating a more transformative understanding of the nexus gender and climate: Integrating gender as a lever for transformative climate action and justice and adopting an intersectional approach to gender and climate are both on the rise among transnational NGOs, and made their way at a few national development agencies, including the AFD.
-A frame rooted into different streams of ecofeminism and their encounter with more traditional approaches linking women with the preservation of nature remains present among a few NGOs such as Caritas or Christian Aid, as well as international organizations as the WFO and ILO.
-Although marginal, a decolonizing approach to gender and climate emerges at some multilateral funding organizations such as the Green Climate Fund or the Interamerican Development Bank.

-The study points out several directions for improving the understanding of the gender and climate change among the international development and climate community:
+Yet, along with four dominant frames, the study evidenced four challengers, articulating a more transformative understanding of the nexus gender and climate: Integrating gender as a lever for transformative climate action and justice and adopting an intersectional approach to gender and climate are both on the rise among transnational NGOs, and made their way at a few national development agencies, including the AFD.
+A frame rooted into different streams of ecofeminism and their encounter with more traditional approaches linking women with the preservation of nature.
+The study also shows that although marginal, a decolonizing approach to gender and climate emerges at some multilateral funding organizations such as the Green Climate Fund or the Interamerican Development Bank.
+Simultaneously, the study points out several directions for improving the understanding of the gender and climate change among the international development and climate community:

-- → Although more vulnerable to the impact of climate change, women and girls cannot be solely addressed as victims.
-Their potential contributions to shaping solutions, as well as the relevance to challenge gendered power relations and assets distribution for building more resilient societies, should also be acknowledged, and devoted greater attention. - → Framing gender and climate through the role of women as economic agents should entail a full and explicit recognition of their disproportionate contribution to unpaid reproductive and care work, of their presence in large segment of informal economies, and help challenging gendered horizontal and vertical segregation in access to land property, paid work and financial agency. - → Empowering women and girls should entail challenging the status quo of gendered power relations, and not be limited to including women and girls in existing policies/programs/projects or designing specific actions. - → As they primarily focus on women's vulnerabilities and their role as economic agents in fundamentally unequal and segregated economic structures, combined with a rather technocratic approach to gender mainstreaming, the organizations of our sample largely fail to adopt a transformative agenda.

-- → This entails a lack of acknowledgement of the powerful lever that transforming societies towards greater gender equality would constitute for resolutely acting upon the causes and consequences of climate change. - → Consciously drawing inspiration from more transformative frames, and from those designed in the Global South over the last decade of climate action diplomacy, can certainly support the advent of a more structural understanding of this nexus, and facilitate its diffusion to the larger public.
+→ Although more vulnerable to the impact of climate change, women and girls cannot be solely addressed as victims.
+Their potential contributions to shaping solutions, as well as the relevance to challenge gendered power relations and assets distribution for building more resilient societies, should also be acknowledged, and devoted greater attention.

+- → Framing gender and climate through the role of women as economic agents should entail a full and explicit recognition of their disproportionate contribution to unpaid reproductive and care work, of their presence in large segment of informal economies, and help challenging gendered horizontal and vertical segregation in access to land property, paid work and financial agency. - → Empowering women and girls should entail challenging the status quo of gendered power relations, and not be limited to including women and girls in existing policies/programs/projects or designing specific actions. - → As they primarily focus on women's vulnerabilities and their role as economic agents in fundamentally unequal and segregated economic structures, combined with a rather technocratic approach to gender mainstreaming, the organizations of our sample largely fail to adopt a transformative agenda. - → This entails a lack of acknowledgement of the powerful lever that transforming societies towards greater gender equality would constitute for resolutely acting upon the causes and consequences of climate change. - → Consciously drawing inspiration from more transformative frames, and from those designed in the Global South over the last decade of climate action diplomacy, can certainly support the advent of a more structural understanding of this nexus, and facilitate its diffusion to the larger public.